drivendataorg/scipy_proceedings/papers/drivendata/main.md

 # Ensure that this title is the same as the one in `myst.yml`
 title: "Zamba: Computer vision for wildlife conservation"
 abstract: |
-  Camera traps are indispensable tools in wildlife conservation, but the vast volume of data they generate creates a significant bottleneck in manual processing.
+  Camera traps are indispensable tools for wildlife conservation, but the vast volume of data they generate creates a significant bottleneck in manual processing.
 We present [Zamba](https://github.com/drivendataorg/zamba), an open-source Python package that leverages machine learning to streamline camera trap data analysis.
 Unlike most existing tools that support only image data, Zamba enables species classification for both still images and videos, as well as depth estimation from videos.
 It also supports custom model training on user-provided data, allowing adaptation to new species and geographic regions not covered by pretrained models.
 Zamba powers [Zamba Cloud](https://www.zambacloud.com), a no-code web application that makes these capabilities accessible to non-programmers.
 By enabling conservationists to efficiently analyze large datasets and train models tailored to their specific ecological contexts, Zamba advances wildlife monitoring, research, and evidence-based conservation decision-making.
 ---

 ## Introduction